Deduplicate Across Salesforce Leads and Contacts

 Configure Rules to Automatically Select the Master Record

-For each duplicate group, Insycle will look at each Record rule to see which of the records in the group meet the criteria.
-Rules are read in order, from top to bottom and as soon as a record is the only one to meet a rule, it is selected as the master record.
+For each duplicate group, Insycle will look at each Master rule to see which of the records in the group meet the criteria.
+Rules are read in order, from top to bottom, and as soon as a record is the only one to meet a rule, it is selected as the master record.
 The subsequent rules are ignored.

 step-4-record-saleforce-contacts-2.png

 If none of the records in the duplicate group match any of the rules, the automatic master selection for the group fails.
-See the Troubleshooting section below for more detail.
+See the Troubleshooting section below for more details.

 Configure Rules That Determine Values to Keep